Marco (footballer, born 2000)

-Marco Gabriel de Oliveira Santos (born 16 November 2000), simply known as Marco, is a Brazilian footballer who plays as either a central defender or a left back for Volta Redonda, on loan from Portuguesa.
+Marco Gabriel de Oliveira Santos (born 16 November 2000), simply known as Marco, is a Brazilian footballer who plays as either a central defender or a left back for São Bento, on loan from Portuguesa.

 Club career

 Born in São Paulo, Marco joined Portuguesa's youth setup in 2019, after representing Osasco FC and São José-SP.
 He made his senior debut for the side on 25 November 2020, coming on as a second-half substitute for Maikinho in a 2–0 home win over Guarani, for the year's Copa Paulista.

 Marco was promoted to the main squad for the 2021 season, and made his first appearance as a starter on 5 July 2021, providing an assist for Caíque's opener in a 2–0 Série D home win over São Bento; he was later praised by manager Fernando Marchiori.
 He was a backup option during the 2022 Campeonato Paulista Série A2, as his side achieved promotion as champions.

 Marco scored his first senior goal on 10 September 2022, netting the winner in a 1–0 home success over Desportivo Brasil.
 On 26 December, he was loaned to Série C side Volta Redonda until the end of 2023; he also renewed his contract with Lusa until 2024.

+On 30 November 2023, Marco's loan with Voltaço was renewed for a further year.
+Back to Portuguesa for the 2024 Copa Paulista, he suffered a knee injury in the latter stages of the competition, and renewed his contract until February 2026 on 22 March 2025.

+On 19 May 2025, after fully recovering, Marco was loaned to São Bento for the Copa Paulista.